zachvaughn/gz-core/README.md

 # GZ (libGDX)
-GZ is a Java-based 2D top-down roguelike shooter built with libGDX.
+GZ is a Java-based 2D top-down roguelike shooter demo built with libGDX.
-The project features AI-driven enemies, tile-based levels, and a modular architecture designed for scalability and maintainability.
+The project features AI-driven enemies, tile-based map, and designed for scalability and maintainability.

 ## Requirements
 - Java 17 or newer